 In the northwest of Italy, you will find the little town of Cortina d'Ampezzo, often shortened to Cortina.
-This city nestled at the foothills of the Alps is a sleeping area which comes alive during the summer and winter months.
-Cortina offers hikes and mountain climbing for the adventurers.
+This city nestled at the foothills of the Alps is a sleeping area that comes alive during the summer and winter months.
+Cortina offers hikes and mountain climbing for adventurers.
+It houses amazing Airbnb vacation rentals and Vrbo vacation rentals for tourists as well.
 Cortina is also a town that brings its deeply entrenched history to life in open-air and more traditional museums.
 Read on to learn more about the best things to do in the area!

 1. Hike the Giau Pass

 For your first taste of adventure, the top pick has to be the Giau Pass.
 The Giau Pass is a mountain alpine drawing Colle Santa Lucia and Cortina d'Ampezzo together.
 The steep slopes can be challenging, but the scenery, which has been featured in several movies, is worth the effort.
 In summer, the Giau Pass is the place to start many hikes.
 It also hosts the Marathon of the Dolomites bike race and the Dolomiti Gold Cup vintage car race.

 Address: Loc.
 Passo Giau, 32020 Cortina d'Ampezzo, Italy